jesperancinha/moving-objects-service-root/README.md

 ## Introduction

-The goal of this mini-project is to introduce you to two important monitoring tools in the software landscape These are prometheus and grafana.
+The goal of this mini-project is to introduce you to three important monitoring tools and data stores used in the software landscape.
+These are prometheus, grafana and influxDB.
 In this project you will find implementations using micrometer and a store for metrics.
-This application consists of an option to calculate the distance between airports.
-It calculates:

--   The distance between airports
--   The price you are paying per ticket
--   A filtered table that provides you with all airport details
--   A list of the webcams nearby

-These applications have been implemented in a Reactive way with WebFlux and the Front End is implemented with Angular Materials.
+These modules have been implemented in a Reactive way with WebFlux and the Front End is implemented with Angular Materials.
-And that's awesome!
-We will use the free restservices provided by the [RapidAPI](https://rapidapi.com/) end points and then convert them to our proprietary format.

 This project is also the official support project of my article on medium: